TheUnlocked/Necode/README.md

 ### Production

+#### Necode Next.js

 Necode uses Vercel in production, and does not have pre-packaged instructions for running it on your own infrastructure.
 However, running `pnpm vercel-build` in the root directory will generate a `.next` folder in `apps/necode` that can be used even without Vercel.
 [This page](https://nextjs.org/docs/deployment#self-hosting) has some details on how to accomplish this.

+#### Necode Websocket Server

+Necode also has a required websocket server, which can be built with `wsserver:build`.
+This cannot be hosted on Vercel, and should be run on a server somewhere. `pm2` is a decent option.
+It will also require a copy of the `.env` file in your working directory (`process.cwd()`), which may or may not be the same directory that the build is contained in.

 ## First-Time Setup